elaraproject/elara-labs/research-docs/theoretical/Free-electron maser physics.md

 ### Maintaining a cathode-anode voltage

+#### Option 1: Thermocouples

-We plan to use a thermocouple as the voltage source to maintain the potential difference between the anode and the cathode.
+One idea is to use a thermocouple as the voltage source to maintain the potential difference between the anode and the cathode.
 The advantage is that a thermocouple involves no moving parts and has been used to power spacecraft (such as the Voyager space probes) for decades, using the decay heat of radioactive isotopes with a thermocouple to generate electricity.
 A thermocouple works by the Seebeck effect, where a potential difference (EMF) is induced across a material with a temperature difference acrosss its ends due to the [thermoelectric effect](https://en.wikipedia.org/wiki/Thermoelectric_effect).
 The EMF a thermocouple produces can be approximated by the equation:

 $$
 \Delta V = -S \Delta T